-Yanked from the tasteless, imaginative, and classic E.C. comics that incited a Congressional investigation in the 1950s, HBO’s Tales from the Crypt (1989-1996)—which signed off 20 years ago today—was one of the few television shows where A-list Hollywood talent appeared.
-Robert Zemeckis (Back to the Future) was an executive producer, along with Richard Donner (Lethal Weapon, Superman: The Movie) and Walter Hill (The Warriors).
+Yanked from the tasteless, imaginative, and classic E.C. comics that incited a Congressional investigation in the 1950s, HBO’s Tales from the Crypt—which premiered on June 10, 1989—was one of the few television shows where A-list Hollywood talent regularly appeared both in front of and behind the camera.
+Robert Zemeckis (Back to the Future) was an executive producer, along with Richard Donner (Superman: The Movie) and Walter Hill (The Warriors).
 Each week, the anthology series would deal out a bloody morality tale, framed by the cackling Crypt Keeper (voiced by John Kassir).
 Boils and ghouls curious about the show’s history should keep reading, or more puns will follow.

-When a film or television show needs a creepy animatronic puppet, they usually call Kevin Yagher.
-As horror’s Jim Henson, the prolific special effects expert has been responsible for the Crypt Keeper, Chucky of the Child’s Play films, and various versions of the Freddy Krueger make-up.
+When a film or television show needed a creepy animatronic puppet, they usually called Kevin Yagher.
+As the horror world’s Jim Henson, the prolific special effects expert has been responsible for the Crypt Keeper, Chucky of the Child’s Play films, and various versions of Freddy Krueger's make-up.
 To create Tales from the Crypt’s decomposing host, Yagher used the clear blue eyes from his Chucky fabrication; it took six puppeteers to make him fully operational.

 Tales from the Crypt was famous for luring a number of noted feature directors to television at a time when it was considered a step down from movies.
 While having producers like Donner and Zemeckis making phone calls helped, the primary attraction was getting to shoot what amounted to a short film with minimal interference.
 For actors, it was also a chance to step behind the camera without the burden of an extended shoot.
 Arnold Schwarzenegger, who was paid scale ($15,000) to direct an episode, said at the time “It was, I would say, the greatest joy I’ve ever had in the movie business."